tompascall/monty-hall-paradox/README.md

 - the number of rounds and
 - the calculation method.

 The **number of doors** is quite straightforward.
 In the original situation there was 3 doors, but but in the app you can choose 3 or more doors.
 The **number of rounds** means that the app calculates 'rounds' times the chances in order to have a more precise result.
-The **calculation method** means that you decide you will change the door at the end, or you will stay.
+The **calculation method** means that you decide you will switch your choice at the end, or you will stay.
 Every round will be calculated with this method.
-So if you choose 100 doors, 1000 rounds and to change at the end, the app creates a random number between 1 - 100 (this is the position of the car), an another random number between 1 - 100 (this is the choice of the player), and
+So if you choose 100 doors, 1000 rounds and to switch at the end, the app creates a random number between 1 - 100 (this is the position of the car), an another random number between 1 - 100 (this is the choice of the player), and
 - if these are equal and the method is 'stay', the result is win,
-- if these are equal and the method is 'change', the result is defeat,
+- if these are equal and the method is 'switch', the result is defeat,
-- if these are not equal and the method is stay, the result is defeat,
+- if these are not equal and the method is 'stay', the result is defeat,
-- if these are not equal and the method is change, the result is win.
+- if these are not equal and the method is 'switch', the result is win.

 The app calculates this 'rounds' times, and gives you the proper result.

-To sum it up, if you change your position at the end, you stake on that at the beginnig you didn't hit the right door in the 100 doors.
+To sum it up, if you change your position at the end, you stake on that at the beginnig you didn't pick the right door in the 100 doors.

 ####Run the application